Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

 Hence the ground-state space of the $\ooXY$-model, namely $\big(\prod_{P \in L^2} F_P)((\mathcal{H}_L)_0)$, is canonically isomorphic to the free vector space on the set of all groupoid functors $\pi_1(\Sigma, \Sigma_{L^*}^0) \to X//Y$, considered up to natural transformations. \end{proof}

-{As in Subsubsection \ref{gsdgoxo}, we will now use \cite[Theorem A]{Brown_Higgins} (see also \cite[Theorem 7.16]{brown_hha} and \cite[\S 11.4.iii]{Brown_Higgins_Sivera})} to find a canonical identification between the set of isomorphism classes of groupoid functors $\pi_1(\Sigma, \Sigma_{L^*}^0) \to X//Y$, considered up to natural transformation, and homotopy classes of maps $\Sigma \to B_{X//Y}$.
-This permits us to remove the only apparent triangulation dependence of the ground state of the $\ooXY$-model on a triangulated surface $(\Sigma,L)$.
-More discussion is in \cite[\S 5.2]{companion}. \begin{theorem}Let $(\Sigma,L)$ be a surface with a triangulation with an orientation on each edge.
-Let $f\colon X \to Y$ be a map of finite groups.
-The ground-state space of the $\ooXY$-model is canonically isomorphic to the free vector space on the set of homotopy classes of maps $\Sigma \to B_{X/ / Y}$, where $B_{X // Y}$ is the classifying space of the groupoid $X // Y$ \cite{Brown_Higgins,brown_hha}.
-In particular there is a (2+1)-dimensional TQFT, namely Quinn's {finite total homotopy} TQFT $\mathscr{Q}_{B_{X//Y}},$ whose state space on a surface $\Sigma$ is given by the ground-state space of the $\ooXY$-model on $(\Sigma,L)$. \end{theorem} \begin{proof} Again the first statement follows from \cite[Theorem A]{Brown_Higgins}.
-The second follows as in \ref{sec:relQuinn} from the construction of Quinn's {finite total homotopy} TQFT \cite{Quinn,martins_porter21}, considering the space $B_{X // Y}$. {The latter is a 1-type, and moreover (as the groupoid $X//Y$ is finite) a homotopy finite space; see \cite{Brown_Higgins}.} \end{proof}
+{As in \S \ref{gsdgoxo} and \cite[\S 5.2]{companion}, we now use \cite[Theorem A]{Brown_Higgins} (see also \cite[Theorem 7.16]{brown_hha}\cite[\S 11.4.iii]{Brown_Higgins_Sivera})} to find a canonical identification between the set of isomorphism classes of groupoid functors $\pi_1(\Sigma, \Sigma_{L^*}^0) \to X//Y$, considered up to natural transformation, and homotopy classes of maps $\Sigma \to B_{X//Y}$. \begin{theorem}Let $(\Sigma,L)$ be a surface with a triangulation {with a total order on the set of vertices.} Let $f\colon X \to Y$ be a map of finite groups.
+The ground state space of the $\ooXY$-model is canonically isomorphic to the free vector space on the set of homotopy classes of maps $\Sigma \to B_{X/ / Y}$, where $B_{X // Y}$ is the classifying space of the groupoid $X // Y$, and hence it is canonically triangulation independent.